-Closed or Narrow angle glaucoma (NAG) is a very different manifestation of the disease.
-In acute NAG (or ANAG), the patient can lose permanent vision very rapidly and can go completely blind in hours or days.
+Closed or Narrow Angle Glaucoma (NAG) is a very different manifestation of the disease.
+In acute NAG, the patient can lose permanent vision very rapidly and can go completely blind in hours or days.
 This is one of the few true ocular emergencies in eye care.
 In chronic NAG, the patient slowly loses optic nerve tissue due to the anatomy of the patient causing a mechanical cause of decreased outflow of intraocular fluid.
 These glaucoma sub-varieties are very serious and typically fast in their progression.

 Gonioscopy will be needed typically on the first visit or soon thereafter to look at the place in the eye where fluid drains out of the eye.
 In narrow angle glaucoma this test is critical in the diagnosis and management of the disease as the angle here is closed does not let fluid out of the eye, resulting in a dangerous spike in intraocular eye pressure.

 Optic nerve photography is also very important as it gives the doctor photographic evidence of what the patient’s optic nerve looked like at that moment in time.
 Much like following skin lesions for suspicion of cancer, photographs are critically important in looking for change over time.

 HRT or Optical Coherence Tomorography (OCT) are the modern technologies that Newsom Eye uses to laser scan the nerve fiber layer of the optic nerve and not just analyze it against a normalative database for disease, but to also store that for future reference with the patient to detect even the slightest progression of the disease.